Episode 26: Compensation and Pension (C&P) Exams for PTSD

 C&P exams are medical exams ordered by VA to evaluate the conditions that a veteran is claiming for disability compensation.
 These exams are meant to assess the etiology and/or severity of a veteran’s condition and are part of VA’s duty to assist veterans in obtaining evidence to support their disability claims.
 During a C&P exam for PTSD, the medical examiner will likely complete a Disability Benefits Questionnaire (DBQ), use criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) to establish a diagnosis, and address the veteran’s level of occupational and social impairment.
 To learn more about what to expect during a C&P exam for PTSD and how to challenge any unfavorable results, join CCK during this episode of the Veterans Legal Lowdown.

 - VA Disability Ratings for Neck Pain Explained

 - VA Disability Benefits for Epilepsy and Seizure Conditions

-- VA Disability Benefits
+- Sleep Apnea and Depression Secondary VA Disability Benefits

 - VA Disability for Migraines & Headaches

 - VA Math & Disability Ratings

 Share this Post